 Compare this chart to the ranking I put at the start of this week’s report, and you can see why I say Paramount+, Peacock and Apple TV+ are vying for fifth place.
 (These estimates don’t include Prime Video, cause it’s a bundled subscription.)
 I would add, watching the smaller streamer growth rates will be the most fun subplot for the rest of this year.

 Anecdata of the Week

 In one of my favorite articles I’ve read all year, The Quorum used their audience survey data to gauge what are the most popular franchises over time.
 This isn’t some esoteric exercise, as the whole point of Netflix spending billions and billions is to build a library of content to compete with the traditional studios.
 So after all that spending, how many franchises does Netflix have in the top 100?

 One.
 Bird Box.
 In 85th place.

 The next highest is Murder Mystery at 103rd place.

 Read the rest for the gory details and some speculation about how Netflix likely needs to release its films in theaters and drive those releases with better/bigger marketing campaigns to compete in the franchise wars.

-The big show down next week is Russian Doll’s second season going up against HBO Max’s The Flight Attendant’s second season.
+The big showdown next week is Russian Doll‘s second season going up against HBO Max’s The Flight Attendant’s second season.
 We won’t have data for The Flight Attendant (c’mon HBO, let Nielsen release your data!), but we could still make a comparison.
 Likewise, The Batman will hit the ratings charts, and has been doing very well on TV Time’s rankings.
 (Because theatrically released films do well!)
-I’d love to know how well it is doing, though how the viewing is split between traditional HBO (how I watched it) and HBO Max we won’t know.
+I’d love to know how well it’s doing, though how the viewing is split between traditional HBO (how I watched it) and HBO Max, we won’t know.